thebadcc/snap-castles/README.md

 **How to Guide**

-1. Upload your image.
+Step 1.
+Upload your image.
 Makes sure you've resized it to 32x32 pixels.

-2. Click "Generate" to see the output below.
+Step 2.
+Click "Generate" to see the output below.

-3. You can modify numbers 1-9 to change the image automatically.
+Step 3.
+You can modify numbers 1-9 to change the image automatically.

-4. Either copy the input and past into enterdream.xyz or select "Enter Random Dream" to see the output.
+Step 4.
+Either copy the input and past into enterdream.xyz or select "Enter Random Dream" to see the output.

 ## LICENSE (MIT)